 Jeff coordinates the Bureau's Near Surface Observatory and conducts near-surface geophysics projects at the Bureau.
 His principal research interest, geophysical applications in the shallow subsurface, combines an academic background in geophysics and extensive professional experience in near-surface strata.
 He specializes in applying borehole, surface, and airborne electromagnetic induction methods and seismic reflection and refraction methods to help solve geological, hydrological, environmental, and engineering problems.
 He has served as principal investigator in more than 45 studies funded by State, Federal, and regional agencies and has published more than 135 articles, reports, and abstracts.
-He is the 2010 recipient of the Gold Award from the Environmental and Engineering Geophysical Society (EEGS).
+Jeff is the 2010 recipient of the Gold Award from the Environmental and Engineering Geophysical Society (EEGS).
 He is a past president of EEGS and is currently serving as president of AAPG's Division of Environmental Geosciences.

 Quaternary geology and geomorphology